 In many cases these solutions are cost prohibitive based on initial capital costs and ongoing costs.

 - Switch to an alternative disinfectant for achieving the CT (concentration X time) requirement.

 - Add a purification process at the front of the plant to remove the natural organic material (NOM, the cause of THM formation).

-4. Clearwell At The Back End Of The Treatment Plant: Strip THM from the clearwell with spray nozzles or air diffusers.
+Strip THM from the clearwell with spray aeration.
 In many systems this is the best option, particularly if there is no guarantee the water will ever enter a distribution tank where it can be stripped of THM (since often the water goes from the clearwell directly to a consumer's faucet).

-6. Install an In-Line THM Removal System: There may be parts of town where there is no guarantee that the water will ever go through a tank after it leaves the clearwell at the plant.
-For those parts, add an SN In Line Skid THM removal system.
+There may be parts of town where there is no guarantee that the water will ever go through a tank after it leaves the clearwell at the plant.
+For those parts, add an SN Series In-Line Skid THM Removal System.

 Note: THM removal equipment and associated mixing does not commonly reduce chlorine levels; however, it can be very effective for stripping dissolved gases such as H2S and methane.